Insights

 The Directors are responsible for the overall strategy, direction, management and control of the company and the business.

-Directors make a number of decisions.
+Directors make a number of key decisions.
 Unless there is agreement otherwise, they are ordinarily responsible for and able to make decisions about:

 • Dividend policies

-• Directors’ remuneration
+• Director remuneration

 • Day-to-day operations and management of the business

-• Changing accountant or auditor
+• Changing the company’s accountant or auditor

 • Establishing the strategy, business plan and financial budget